LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 Intents are more flexible and less exact than pattern matching.
 However, Intents can often be preferred because they leverage Natural Language Understanding and Entities.

-In this tutorial, you will create a new dialog that asks the user what major city they live near or in.
+In this tutorial, you will create a new dialog that asks the user which animal they like.

-The user will prompt the dialog with a phrase like "Ask me a question" and the bot/automation will reply with "What major US city are you near?".
+The user will prompt the dialog with a phrase like "Ask me a question" and the bot/automation will reply with "Which animal do you like?".

-In the example of "I'm near Seattle", the whole phrase is an Intent and "Seattle" is an Entity.
+In the example of "I like birds", the whole phrase is an Intent and "birds" is an Entity.
 From this, you may be able to determine that Entities are categories of nouns for which there can be many different options.
-For example, "Seattle" is an Entity of City, of which there can be other options like "Los Angeles", "New York City", etc.
+For example, "bird" is an Entity of Animal, of which there can be other options like "dog", "cat", etc.

 ### Create an Intent and Entity